Whitewolf7658/Whitewolf7658.github.io/scripts/portal-math.md

 # Math & Coordinate's Library (Or what I called it PortalMath.)

-This module was designed for my unified rigid transformation matrices, the relative coordinate mapping, and the continuous collision detection.
+This module is used to handle the transformation math between both portals (Portal A & Portal B), this includes CFrame, position and it's velocity transformations.
+It also handles the portal's coordinate mapping and it's crossing detection which is used to determine when something has actually passed through the portal.

 ```lua
 local PortalMath = {}